fragcolor-xyz/shards/docs/docs/learn/shards/index.md

 # Shards

-This document is a step-by-step guide for the beginning Shards developer.
-It explains the basic concepts underlying the language and will get you started with writing Shards code.

-Shards has a very visual code syntax so prior programming experience is not mandatory to start coding in Shards.
-Also, we shall cover any required programming concepts as we go along.

-Once you're done with this primer you may want to check out our [tutorials](https://learn.fragcolor.xyz/) and [code examples](https://learn.fragcolor.xyz/code-examples) (coming soon).

-For language reference documentation, head over to the [shards](../../docs/shards/index.md) documentation.
+Looking to step into the world of Shards?
+Look no further!
+In this primer, you will learn the basics of Shards and why you should use it.

+Shards has a very visual syntax which makes it intuitive and easy to learn, even for those new to programming.

 --8<-- "includes/license.md"